 The PLANNING BOARD DRAFT PLAN is the Board's recommended Plan and reflects their revisions to the Public Hearing Draft Plan.
-The Regional District Act requires the Planning Board to transmit a plan to the County Council with copies to the County Executive who must, within sixty days, prepare and transmit a fiscal impact analysis of the Planning Board Draft Plan to the County Council.
+The Regional District Act requires the Planning Board to transmit a sector plan to the County Council with copies to the County Executive who must, within sixty days, prepare and transmit a fiscal impact analysis of the Planning Board Draft Plan to the County Council.
 The County Executive may also forward to the County Council other comments and recommendations.

 After receiving the Executive's fiscal impact analysis and comments, the County Council holds a public hearing to receive public testimony.
-After the hearing record is closed, the relevant Council committee holds public worksessions to review the testimony and makes recommendations to the County Council.
+After the hearing record is closed, the Council's Planning, Housing, and Economic Development (PHED) Committee holds public worksessions to review the testimony and makes recommendations to the County Council.
 The Council holds its own worksessions, then adopts a resolution approving the Planning Board Draft Plan, as revised.